ldaptools/ldaptools/docs/en/cookbook/Authenticating-a-User.md

 This method actually uses the already existing `authenticate()` method of the `LdapConnection` class in the current context and is included as a quick shortcut for not having to do `$ldapManager->getConnection()->authenticate($username, $password)`.

+## Valid Username Formats

+The `authenticate()` method username argument can be the same value types as the username you defined in your config.
+For Active Directory, this means you can authenticate a user using either a UPN, a text SID, a text GUID, a distinguished name, or just a normal username.
+With OpenLDAP the username must be a full DN.
+However, you can adjust the `bind_format` option for the domain configuration to modify this behavior.

 ## Authentication Error Messages

 There are many times where you may want to provide a more meaningful response as to why authentication for a user has